AndrewUns/UNSBank-SQL-Editor/README.md

 <H1><B>UNSBank SQL Editor</B></H1>

-UNSBank SQL editor is a GUI utility that lets users perform SELECT, INSERT adn DELETE operations on data within the MySQL-based UNSBank database.
+UNSBank SQL editor is a GUI utility that lets users perform SELECT, INSERT and DELETE operations on data within the MySQL-based UNSBank database.
 Users will need a MySQL JDBC driver and a working UNSBank SQL database.

 Here is the main interface for the utility:-